Hngo7/loan-data-analysis/README.md

 # prosper-loan-data

+* Please click into the loan-data-presentation.pdf file to see the presentation of my Project.

 ## Introduction
 In this notebook, I will try to investigate this dataset, get insights from them, then visualization the results.
 I choose Prosper Loan Dataset because I was a banker before and I have some experience in the Loan process.